Gift Aid Small Donations Scheme

 - Has your church made a successful Gift Aid claim in the same tax year as the proposed GASDS claim?

-- Was the donation made in cash or via a contactless terminal and does it amount to £30 or less?
+- Was the donation made in cash or via a contactless or chip and pin terminal and does it amount to £30 or less?

 - Has the donation been made by an individual and not in exchange for goods and services?